Suzy Frelinghuysen: Opera

 As Suzy Morris, the dramatic soprano appeared with the New York City Opera from 1947 to 1950, in Ariadne auf Naxos (in the title role, opposite Virginia MacWatters as Zerbinetta), Cavalleria rusticana (as Santuzza, conducted by Julius Rudel), Tosca (as Floria Tosca), Aïda (as Amneris, with Camilla Williams, Ramón Vinay, and Lawrence Winters, directed by Theodore Komisarjevsky), and Les contes d'Hoffmann (as Giulietta).

 Following that last appearance with the City Opera, she debuted in 1950 with the New Orleans Opera Association, as Amelia in Un ballo in maschera.
 That performance, which was broadcast, also featured Jussi Björling, Marko Rothmüller, Martha Larrimore, the young Norman Treigle (as Samuele), as well as Audrey Schuh (as Oscar, her first major role).
 In 1998, VAI released this performance on compact disc.

-After a 1951 bout of bronchitis, the soprano retired from the stage, and once more became a full-time painter.
+After a 1951 bout of bronchitis, she retired from the stage, and once more became a full-time painter.

 Legacy

-Suzy Frelinghuysen died of a stroke in Pittsfield, Massachusetts at age 76.
+Frelinghuysen died in Lenox, Massachusetts, on March 19, 1988, aged 76, of a stroke in Pittsfield, Massachusetts at age 76.
 Her work can be viewed in the collections of the Metropolitan Museum of Art, the Philadelphia Museum of Art, the Smithsonian American Art Museum, the Carnegie Art Institute, and her home and studio museum in Lenox, Massachusetts.